graphql-compose/graphql-compose.github.io/docs/intro-quick-start.md

 title: Quick Start Guide
 ---

-Graphql-compose provides convenient way to create GraphQL Schema.
+Graphql-compose provides a convenient way to create GraphQL Schema.
 This schema is completely compatible with [GraphQL.js](https://github.com/graphql/graphql-js).

 For comparison with [graphql-tools](https://github.com/apollographql/graphql-tools) let's take its brilliant example "Author <-> User".

 ## Example data

 Let take a look at example data.
-It consists from two arrays of `authors` and `posts`.
-Every `post` has reference `authorId`:
+It consists of two arrays of `authors` and `posts`.
+Each `post` has a reference `authorId`:

 ```js
 const authors = [
   { id: 1, firstName: 'Tom', lastName: 'Coleman' },